whiskyechobravo/kerko/docs/config.md

 dot-separated paths.
 Examples are: `kerko.features.results_abstracts`, `kerko.meta.title`, `kerko.facets.item_type.enabled`.

-With KerkoApp, those variables may be set in a [TOML] configuration file.
+With KerkoApp, those settings may be set in a [TOML] configuration file.
 The TOML syntax allows organizing settings under headers to avoid repetitions and to make the file more readable.
 Therefore, the `kerko.meta.title` setting, for example, may appear in the configuration file as: